Influencer Marketing: Beyond The Hype

 Alibaba, with its popular e-commerce live-streaming platforms Taobao Live, Tmall Live, and investment in popular cross-border commerce platform Little Red Book (Xiaohongshu), is at the forefront of social commerce and retailtainment.
 Alibaba has enriched the e-commerce experience with a content-rich interface that includes video, live streaming, and full social media capabilities.
 About 60 to 70 percent of Tmall and Taobao’s mobile apps are all about content.
 The content encourages e-commerce shoppers to “hang out” as if they were on a social media or content platform, which is a distinct advantage for influencer brands and an opportunity for brands that leverage popular e-commerce influencers.

 Left: Taobao e-commerce influencer post with product link.
-Center: Taobao article with products tab.
+Centre: Taobao article with products tab.
 Right: All available products.

 The traditional internet search engine is already on the decline in China.
 China’s mobile users are turning to social media and e-commerce platforms to conduct search queries.
 China’s social and e-commerce apps have highly sophisticated search algorithms that mimic traditional search engines.
 Social search engines, like the one on WeChat, allow users to search not only the web but social media posts, private conversations, and mini-programs.